You have probably heard of a self-assessment tax return. But what is it, and how do you know if you need one?

 What is Self Assessment?

-Self Assessment is the system used by the HM Revenue and Customs (HMRC) to collect income tax.
+Self Assessment is the system used by the Her Majesty’s Revenue and Customs (HMRC) to collect income tax.

 The vast majority of employees pay taxes through the Pay As You Earn (PAYE) system.
 This system deducts your taxes automatically every time you receive a paycheck from your employer.